joybo-08/RAM/README.md

-# RAM: RAM-CD: Dynamic Deformation Alignment with Rank-Guided Enhancement for Remote Sensing Change Detection
+# RAM-CD: Dynamic Deformation Alignment with Rank-Guided Enhancement for Remote Sensing Change Detection

 Here, we provide the pytorch implementation of the paper: "RAM: Rank-Aware Multi-Scale Feature Alignment for Remote Sensing Change Detection".